datalatte-ai/.github/profile/README.md

 Community Knowledge Graph (KG)
 ==============================

-datalatte's KG data model allows users to store and easily utilize their personal data.
+Datalatte's KG data model allows users to store and easily utilize their personal data.
 The graph-structured data model based on small Knowledge Graphs (KGs) offers a solution to the challenges of table-structured data sets, which are not easily comprehensible and require significant resources to gain insights.
 The KG data model consists of the following features:

 -Decentralized storage leveraging Filecoin & IPFS